On the Wings of Change, Chicago Suffrage Mural by Artist Diosa

 Documenting, Preserving, & Sharing Chicago Women’s History

-The Chicago Women’s History Center is a non-profit, volunteer organization that takes an intersectional approach to documenting, preserving and sharing resources for the study of Chicago women’s history.
+The Chicago Women’s History Center is a non-profit organization that takes an intersectional approach to documenting, preserving and sharing resources for the study of Chicago women’s history.

 We are a dynamic community of academic scholars, teachers, archivists, librarians, media professionals, community organizers and leaders, activists, and members of the general public who are interested in the power of Chicago women’s history to inform the present and inspire the future.